sarthakm402/simplified-siri/README.md

 Send a POST Request

 Use a tool like curl or Postman to send a POST request with JSON data.
-Example using curl:

 The application will stream the generated response back to you.